-Only one city compared to five cities last week, Wuhan that is epicenter of the virus outbreak but also manufacturing hub for automotive parts and fiber optics are still showing flat movement indicating no sign of improvement.
+Five cities compared to seven cities last week, such as Dongguan that is manufacturing hub for high technology products and majority of mobile manufacturing and Wuhan that is epicenter of the virus outbreak but also manufacturing hub for automotive parts and fiber optics are still showing flat movement indicating no sign of improvement.

-Eighteen cities compared to Tweleve cities last week such as Guangzhou, Hangzhou and Shenyang that are automotive part manufacturing hub in addition to chemicals, steel and agricultural products have returned to almost normal congestion levels of 2019 and some cities have gone above
+Twelve cities compared to five cities last week such as Guangzhou, Hangzhou and Shenyang that are automotive part manufacturing hub in addition to chemicals, steel and agricultural products have return to almost normal congestion levels of 2019 and some cities have gone above.

 CONTAINER PORT TRAFFIC